 1) Use formal or informal 360 degree feedback from our organizations

-2) An online test I recommend is StrengthsFinder 2.0 (here is the link)
+2) An online test I recommend is StrengthsFinder 2.0 (here is the link to the resources tab)

 3) Ask friends, colleagues, bosses, family the questions above and look for common themes.